pzychotic/ClickSaver/README.md

 This is an *unofficial* fork of ClickSaver (if you want to call the current situation as *official*) based on the latest available sources from AOU [1] and Darkbane [2].

+## Compilation

+The toolchain is currently set to v100 (VS2010) to get CS to also run under WinXP.
+For some reason it doesn't work with v120_xp, yet.
+The solution should also work directly in VS2010, or any newer VS version as long as the toolchain is set to v100.

 ## Quick history tour

 From what I could gather these were the official places/developers you could get CS from in the past.
 While lots of others contributed fixes and ideas throughout the lifetime.
 Correct me if I'm wrong.